Dublin

 As to the application of Article 12(4) of the Dublin Regulation, the Council of State ruled on the interpretation of the phrase “one or more visas which have expired”.
 It stated that Regulation 810/2009 (Visa code) differentiates between the duration, the permitted length of stay and the number of entries permitted by a visa.
 The Council of State concludes that phrase refers to the duration of a visa.[14]
 According to the Council of State, there is no reason to submit preliminary questions on this matter to the CJEU.

-On 25 August 2021, the Council of State decided to refer prejudicial questions to the CJEU in the case of applicants who received diplomatic cards from the Ministry of Foreign Affairs of another Member State.
+On 25 August 2021, the Council of State decided to refer preliminary questions to the CJEU in the case of applicants who received diplomatic cards from the Ministry of Foreign Affairs of another Member State.
 The IND claimed the Member State issuing the diplomatic card would be responsible on the basis of Article 12 Dublin Regulation.
-The Council of State asks whether a diplomatic card issued by a Member State under the Vienna Convention on Diplomatic Relations is a residence document within the meaning of Article 2(1) Dublin Regulation.[14]
-The case is still pending at the moment of writing.
-The AG has concluded that the diplomatic card must be seen as a residence document within the meaning of Article 2.
+The Council of State asks whether a diplomatic card issued by a Member State under the Vienna Convention on Diplomatic Relations is a residence document within the meaning of Article 2(1) Dublin Regulation.[15]
+The Court of Justice concluded that the diplomatic card is indeed a residence document, therefore falling under the definition of Article 2(1) Dublin Regulation, rendering Article 12 applicable in cases of a diplomatic card being issued by another member state.[16]

 The dependent persons and discretionary clauses